22 March 2013, 7pm

 The Art House Café Lecture Series is dedicated to the memory of Pat and Edith Brown.

-The Grimsby Public Art Gallery is pleased to acknowledge the enthusiastic partnership of the Grimsby Public Library and the generous sponsorship of the Niagara Neighbourhood New Idea Fund, as well as private donations made in memory of Edith and Pat Brown.
-The Series is also sponsored by Lenore Kummel, Dr. Andy Lam, Dr. Donald G. Smith and Phelps Homes Ltd. We would like to extend our gratitude to Mr. Alan and Mrs. Margaret Goddard for their kind and generous sponsorship of the keynote lecture in this series.
+The Grimsby Public Art Gallery is pleased to acknowledge the partnership of the Grimsby Public Library and the generous sponsorship of the Niagara Neighbourhood New Idea Fund, as well as private donations made in memory of Edith and Pat Brown.
+The Series is also sponsored by Mrs. Lenore Kummel, Dr. Andy Lam, Dr. Donald G. Smith, Dr. Elizabeth Shoemaker and Phelps Homes Ltd.

 For more information contact: